Using Risk Data to Find the True North of your Risk Management Process

 What every mountaineer, and every finance guru needs, is a data-infused compass and a map drawn with insights from data.
 It’s not only about finding your strategic true north; it’s about identifying the location on your map that you’d like to scale, and creating a plan to scale it.

 Your strategic true north is not everyone else’s strategic true north.
-Companies often conflate a large risk appetite with big growth opportunity.
+Companies often conflate a large business risk appetite with big growth opportunity.
 But it’s entirely possible to have a serene, rolling hills risk appetite and to run a successful business.
 It’s also possible to have an Alps-scale risk appetite and flounder on the cliffs.
 “Just as organizations set different objectives, they will also develop different risk appetites.
 There is no standard or universal risk appetite statement that applies to all organizations, nor is there a “right” risk appetite,” COSO comments in its Enterprise Risk Management Study.
 There isn’t necessarily a correlation among which mountain range you choose to climb, the intensity of your risk appetite and your success.
-Organizations can choose to have high or low risk appetites, but those appetites need to consider the type and magnitude of risks that the enterprise must navigate.
+Organizations can choose to have high or low risk appetites, but those appetites need to consider the type and magnitude of exposure identified throughout their business risk data.